 Key Stage 4 (GCSE)

 New Key Stage 4 attainment measures were introduced in 2015/16.
 The ‘Attainment 8’ score reflects good GCSE performance (A* to C) in English, maths, three other English Baccalaureate subjects, plus three other GCSEs (or approved equivalents).
 The ‘Progress 8’ measure reflects the progress made in these subjects between Key Stage 2 and Key Stage 4.
-In 2016/17, attainment levels were very similar to the England average.
-Within the cohort of pupils, girls did slightly better than boys and pupils whose first language is not English did slightly better than those for whom English is their first language.
+In 2017/18, attainment levels were slightly below the England average.
+Within the cohort of pupils, girls did better than boys and pupils whose first language is not English did slightly better than those for whom English is their first language.
 Pupils from disadvantaged backgrounds did markedly less well than other pupils, the difference being very similar to the picture nationally (see tables below).

 Ofsted is the Office for Standards in Education, Children’s Services and Skills.
 They inspect and regulate services that care for children and young people, and services providing education and skills for learners of all ages, including the district’s maintained primary and secondary schools and academies.